QuantEcon/lecture-python-intro/linear_algebra.md

 ### Linear Equations with SciPy

-CHANGE ALL TO numpy.linalg!
+NOTE: CHANGE ALL TO numpy.linalg
       Swap SciPy for NumPy

 ```{index} single: Linear Algebra; SciPy
 ```

-Here's an illustration of how to solve linear equations with SciPy's `linalg` submodule.
+Let's review how to solve linear equations with SciPy's `linalg` submodule.

 All of these routines are Python front ends to time-tested and highly optimized FORTRAN code